chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 |    DIY furniture<sup>2</sup>     |      0.25      |
 | Size 3 DIY furniture<sup>2</sup> |      0.75      |

-1. Crops include wheat, carrots, pumpkins, potatoes, and sugar cane.
+1. Crops include wheat, carrots, pumpkins, potatoes, tomatoes and sugar cane.
 2. These are additive, i.e. if a DIY furniture is at least 3 blocks wide, it gives a total nature score of 1.
 {: .fs-3}